Adjunctions and defects in Landau-Ginzburg models: Evaluation and coevaluation

 \begin{remark} The matrix factorisations $X^\dual, {}^\dual X$ are canonically isomorphic to $X^\vee[n]$ and $X^\vee[m]$ respectively, but there are good reasons to prefer the presentation of \eqref{eq:derivcoeval11}, for example the graphical calculus of Section \ref{sec:wiggliesandsigns}.
 While $R[n] \otimes_R X^\vee$ is isomorphic to $X^\vee[n]$ with no intervention of signs, the isomorphism $X^\vee[m] \cong X^\vee \otimes_S S[m]$, $\nu \lmt (-1)^{m|\nu|} \nu$, does involve signs. \end{remark}

 The chain level representations for the evaluation and coevaluation maps depend on a choice of homogeneous basis $\{ e_i \}_{i}$ for $X$ with dual basis $\{ e_i^* \}_{i}$, but the homotopy equivalence classes are independent of this choice.
 We also give completely elementary expressions for these maps involving only divided difference operators, see Remarks \ref{remark:explicitev} and \ref{remark:coev_divideddiff}.
-The coevaluation maps are defined for $\gamma \in \Delta_W$ and $\gamma' \in \Delta_V$ by